-I’m embarrassed to admit I’ve recently visited the animal shelter so often that I know some of the dogs awaiting adoption recognize me.
-Yet, Emil and I haven’t felt a connection, that inexplicable spark convincing us a certain
+I’m embarrassed to admit I visited the animal shelter so often that I know some of the dogs awaiting adoption recognized me.
+Yet, Emil and I hadn’t felt a connection, that inexplicable spark convincing us a certain

 In the last 25 years, we’ve shared our lives on our farm with three dogs.
 This cast of colorful canines has brightened our lives!